tech-projects-with-friend/Supply_chain/README.md

               RESTOCK       REFURBISH       DISPOSE
 ```

 **This state machine, authorization model, QR concept, and returnability rule form the core specification of the project.
-Any future implementation must preserve them unless the team explicitly decides to change the project requirements.**
+Any future implementation must preserve them unless the team explicitly decides to change the project requirements.**.